Family Order of Seri Utama

 The Most Esteemed Family Order of Seri Utama (Darjah Kerabat Seri Utama Yang Amat Dihormati) is an order of Brunei.
 It was established on 1 March 1954 by Sultan Omar Ali Saifuddien III.
-The order carries the post-nominal letters "DK" as well as the title "Dato Seri Utama".
+The order carries the post-nominal letters "DK II" as well as the title "Dato Seri Utama".

+Description

+All of the emblems are made of gold or silver with enamel accents.
+The post-nominal letters DK II are associated with the order.
+"Dato Seri Utama" is a title that comes with the order.